Dillom: Artistry

-Dillom's music is mostly categorized as trap, although he doesn't relate to the term.
+Dillom's music is mostly categorized as Latin trap, although he doesn't relate to the term.
 During an interview with La Capital, he expressed his disagreement with labels in music.
 His lyrics were described by Forbes as "elaborate" and "bilingual", packed with pop culture references and "sordid" storytelling.
 They also depicted him as the "Latino Eminem".
 When asked about the explicit nature of his lyrics and cancel culture, Dillom said that "art should be a little offending or it would be boring", although he also expressed that "there should be cleverness behind [an offensive line] [...]
 If it's just an unfunny joke only meant to offend, you're a jerk."

 Dillom has said to be influenced by Lil Uzi Vert, 21 Savage, Tyler, the Creator, Daft Punk, Pharrell Williams, Marvin Gaye, Chic, Bee Gees, The Ramones, AC/DC, Snoop Dogg, Cypress Hill, among others.
 In his songs, he mentions a variety of musicians such as Tame Impala, Elvis Presley, Lil Pump, B.B.
 King and Red Hot Chili Peppers.
 His image and visuals are heavily influenced by horror films, most notably A Nightmare on Elm Street, The Texas Chainsaw Massacre, Poltergeist and Chucky.
 He also describes himself as a "character that reflects [his] most mundane side, the evil side that we all have".